 The process of finding yourself, where you fit, and what matters most to you, will require several times in introspection and various engagement.
 I have explained the process in detail in the self-discovery cycle.

 2. Have a mindset shift

 The mindset that will empower you to be free from social pressure is seeing yourself as an individual.
-This means, see yourself as is it really just you, and really, it is just you.
-Although you have must connections with other individuals to live on earth, that doesn’t make you joined to them or dependent on them (some particular persons).
+This means, see yourself as it is just you, and really, it is just you.
+Although you must have connections with other individuals to live on earth, that doesn’t make you joined with them or dependent on them.

 A clear proof of this is your death or the death of anyone.
 After the death, life continues.
 If you can fully grasp the concept of being just yourself, getting free from social pressure wouldn’t be difficult anymore.
 This is because the process of freedom from social pressure is saying to society, “let me be.”

 If you want to tell society to let you be, you must be convinced that you truly should be let to be.
 This mindset shift also includes a refusal to compete or compare yourself with anyone.

 Some of the social pressure we face, especially societal norms, are a result of our comparing ourselves with others.
 If you see yourself as just you, you wouldn’t care what anyone does or doesn’t do, achieves, or doesn’t achieve.